Zaharid/validobj/doc/source/custom.rst

     ...
     ValidationError: Expecting 0 <= n < 10, but n=-0.1

-The custom function should raise an instance of :py:class:`validobj.errors.ValidationError` to indicate validation failure.
-Other exceptions will be treated as programming errors.

-The Validobj :ref:`logic <inout>` is used to cast the input into the type annotated in the input parameter.
-The custom function will only be called if the cast succeeds.
-The return annotation of the custom function is not checked or enforced by Validobj, but might be useful for static type checkers.
+The custom logic can be used to add restrictions on the input to some existing type, while taking advantage of the fact that the input is already processed into that type.

 .. doctest::
     :pyversion: >= 3.9